 I’m not about to tell you how to cook a hot dog, and I’m not going to tell you what kind of bun to stick it in, either; those are purely personal considerations.
-You heat up a wiener any way you find best, and stick it into whatever bun you like.
+You heat up a wiener any way you find best, and stick it into whatever bun you like, but any weenie needs a warm bun.
+Just sayin’.

-As to toppings, mustard is the premiere condiment when it comes to sausages of any ilk.
-Eschew French mustards; while France has been an ally since the dawn of our nation, putting Dijon mustard on a hot dog seems vaguely unpatriotic and approaches the epitome of pretension.
+As to toppings, eschew French mustards; while France has been an ally since the dawn of our nation, putting Dijon mustard on a hot dog seems vaguely unpatriotic and approaches the epitome of pretension.
 Creole mustard is a laudable and appropriate compromise.
 Ketchup is acceptable in some circles (yes, mine) but if you slather mayonnaise on a weenie, you need therapy.

 A relish is wonderful, and your favorite chili should always be an option.
-Chopped fresh onion is a must; use a white with bite instead of a sweet yellow or red.
-For cheese use mild cheddar.
-It’s a hot dog.
+Chopped fresh onion is a must; use a white with bite.
+For cheese use mild cheddar, for chrissakes.

 On August 21, a Notice of Intent was presented to Mississippi Landmarks Coordinator Katherine Anderson at the Mississippi Department of Archives & History.
 This notice was to inform her and the Historic Preservation division of MDAH that the owners of Smith Park, “the city of Jackson” intended to alter the park, which had been declared a Mississippi Landmark this past April 21.
 The notice reads, “In 1972 (sic) a concrete ‘creek’ was installed at Smith Park.
 This abandoned creek needs to be removed and filled in and sodded.
 It is dangerous at it is and non-functioning.
 This will generally double the size of the usable park, also smooth out berms and use dirt for filling in creek.”
 The date cited for initiation of this alteration is November 1.